gohugoio/hugo/content/contribute-to-hugo/contribute-to-the-hugo-docs.md

 ## Be Mindful of Aliases

 Use aliases sparingly.
 The following table shows a list of all the aliases used in the Hugo Docs.
-If you need to use an alias in your new content file's front matter, be sure to check here first.
+If you need to use an alias in your new content file's front matter, be sure to check here first to prevent conflicts.

 {{< allaliases >}}